-Their complaint will be fully documented and fairly dealt with and following investigation, lessons learned can lead to changes being made to avoid future complaints.
+The complaint will be fully documented and fairly dealt with, and following an investigation, lessons learned can lead to changes being made to avoid future complaints.

-These clear complaint procedures are monitored and reviewed and the named contact who is accountable for doing this is Camelia Woolcott.
+These clear complaint procedures are monitored and reviewed, and the named contact who is accountable for doing this is Samantha Chilcott.

-This policy and relevant procedures will be reviewed annually and are due for review on: 31/01/2019 or prior to this date in accordance with new guidance or legislative changes.
+This policy and relevant procedures will be reviewed annually and are due for review on 31/01/2021 or before this date in accordance with new guidance or legislative changes.

 Patient Complaints Procedures

-If Camelia Woolcott is not available at the time, then the patient will be told when they will be able to speak to them and arrangements will be made for this to happen.
+If a patient complains via telephone or at the reception desk, we will listen to their complaint and offer to refer him/her to Samantha Chilcott immediately.
+If Samantha Chilcott is not available at the time, then the patient will be able to speak to her promptly, and arrangements will be made for this to happen.

-The member of staff will take brief details of the complaint and pass them on.
+The staff member will take brief details of the complaint and pass them on.

 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.